yuchdev/LegendOfTheseusAndMinotaur/CHATBOT.md

      - The options are presented to the user
      - The user can choose an option, type their own response, or skip
      - The selected response is applied as a new dialogue line from the character
+   - Any scripted lines for the character in the day file are ignored while the UserControl is active

 3. The response options are generated based on:
    - The character's attributes (leadership, intelligence, resilience)